MiklinMA/CalendarSummary/README.md

 <img width="444" alt="image" src="https://github.com/MiklinMA/CalendarSummary/assets/37439522/7042d97a-8da9-4856-a332-00449174b2f1">

-Any changes on calendar will automatically update an application (EKEventStoreChanged)
+Any changes on calendar will automatically update an application (via EKEventStoreChanged)

-If you enable access to <a href="CalendarSummary/Extensions/AppleScript.swift">AppleScript</a>, a click on the lens icon will open a calendar with search on the selected item.
+If you enable access to <a href="CalendarSummary/Extensions/AppleScript.swift">AppleScript</a>, a click on a magnifying glass (🔍) icon will open a calendar with search on the selected item.

 <img width="512" alt="image" src="https://github.com/MiklinMA/CalendarSummary/assets/37439522/0427a9af-647e-40a6-89ac-61a460a3da68">